erin-rtfm/doc-templates/Template - README: Documentation Development.md

 <a name="pullrequests"></a>
 ## Pull Requests
-A pull request is your request for the `Project` to pull your changes in.
+A pull request is your request for the `Project` to pull in your changes.
 You don't need permission to make a pull request.
 After you submit your pull request, `Project maintainer, either a specific person or title` reviews your changes.

 During a review, `Project maintainer` looks at your changes and confirms they are appropriate for the project and match the commit messages you submitted. `If you have a more detailed process, outline or link to it here.` After `Project maintainer` is done with their review, they can do one of three things: